shivansh/TCP-IP-Regression-TestSuite/README.md

 ## Project description

 _packetdrill_ currently supports testing multiple scenarios for TCP/IP protocol suite within Linux.
 This project aims to design and implement a wire level regression test suite for FreeBSD using packetdrill.
 The test suite will exercise various states in the TCP/IP protocol suite, with both **IPv4** and **IPv6** support.
 Besides Linux, the _packetdrill_ tool works on {**Free**, **Net**, **Open**} **BSD**.
-The existing Linux test suite implemented within _packetdrill_ will provide a basis for understanding, and implementation of the FreeBSD test suite.
-For the current scope of the project, only a subset of the existing test scenarios will be implemented.
+The existing Linux test suite implemented within _packetdrill_ will provide a basis for understanding, and implementation of the FreeBSD test suite. ~~For the current scope of the project, only a subset of the existing test scenarios will be implemented.~~ **Update:** All the scenarios have been implemented along with additional ones.

 ## Why Packetdrill?